In the beginning…

 I was like, “Why in the living ** would you want that?”

 Alas, he showed me some use-cases and that convinced me to begin working on the plugin for internal use only.
 We decided on a name: Post Type Archive Mapping.
 We called it that because that’s exactly what the plugin did.
 In hindsight, it’s was a horrible name, but that’s for marketing to figure out.

 Without a page builder, creating archive pages are a chore.
 Chris asked me when I was going to put it on the repo.
 I sighed.
 It wasn’t ready.
 With a way to map archive pages, there also needed to be a way to show the archive content.

 So I looked at existing solutions.
 The closest one was a latest posts block by Atomic Blocks.
 It was stylish, had a nice amount of options, and multiple layouts.
 I decided to fork it and adjust the latest posts block to work with any post type.

 The plugin took off pretty slow.
 It took a few months for it to grow past 10+ installs.
-Then reviews started pouring in, such as this one:

-The user recommended we rename it to Custom Post Types Block.
+A user recommended we rename it to Custom Post Types Block.
 It confused me at first.
 The plugin was made for post type archive pages.
 The block was a nice-to-have and/or an afterthought.
 People wanted the plugin for the block, and also for archive mapping.
 So a decision was made… we renamed it to the user’s suggestion of Custom Post Types Block.

 By this point, the block was proving popular and was mentioned in several tutorials, one by my friend Paal Joachim.